dev-intj/sixteenquotes/_posts/2020-01-19-Init-and-problems.md

 subtitle: Choosing the right tool.
 ---

-As all devs know, one of the big challenges is choosing the right framework/technology for the project.
-I have experience with three.js, babylon.js ( Both of are javascript libraries to create and display 3D graphics ) two of the most popular and powerful in that field.
-But, the scope of this project is really big and I haven't done anything close to it with these big tools, regardless of that I will create some prototypes.
+One of the most complex challenges in the making of a project is carefully choosing the right framework/technology.
+I have experience with three.Js, Babylon.Js (Both of them are open source JavaScript libraries to construct and generate 3D graphics.) two of the most popular and powerful in that field.The scope of this project is vast.
+I haven’t developed anything close on the level of difficulty with these tools, regardless of that the development of prototypes has begin.

 # Hot the tests went